ductan2/microservice-app/readme.md

 - **RabbitMQ:**
   Message broker for inter-service communication.
 Used to send events like `UserCreated` and `LessonCompleted` to Progress and Notification Services.

 ---

+## API Gateway & Service Discovery

+**API Gateway** (Traefik):

+- Acts as a single entry point for all client requests
+- Handles routing and load balancing across services
+- Performs JWT verification and rate limiting
+- Terminates TLS/SSL connections

+**Service Discovery:**

+- Uses Kubernetes Services or Consul for dynamic service registration and discovery
+- Automatically registers and deregisters services to support scaling and resilience

+---